 Media Cleaner is a very advanced tool and should be used by someone who understands WordPress well.
 Then it will deliver amazing results.
 First, remember to backup your install (database and /uploads directory) before using this plugin.
 If you don’t know how to, I recommend you the UpdraftPlus plugin.
 You can also do this on your staging website if you use WPEngine for example.

-The basic/recommend options for a first scan are those.
-I recommend you to consider Posts, Post Meta, and Widgets as a set.
-There could have been only one checkbox called Content instead of those three.
+The basic/recommend options for a first scan are those, below.
+I recommend you to consider Posts, Post Meta, and Widgets as a set of options.
+All of them together represents the content of your website.

 Start the scan, then wait.
 It takes time depending on your install.
 If it stops suddenly, please check how to debug Media Cleaner.
 When it is finished, have a look at the results and firstly, search for the images used by your theme directly (usually, the header, the hero, the logo).
 Those might have been detected by the plugin but it is not certain, as it is often used silently by your theme.
 Mark them as ignored if they are part of the results.